 Where to find advice on beekeeping and protecting your honey bees from diseases and pests.

-Healthy honey bee populations are vital to the UK’s food and crop production and the natural environment.
+Honey bees are vital to the UK’s food and crop production and the natural environment.
+Maintaining the health of our honey bee population is therefore a key priority for the government.

 National Bee Unit

-The NBU also addresses threats to UK bees and apiculture by identifying and preparing for potential pest and disease outbreaks.
-Working within the Wildlife Incident Investigation Scheme (WIIS), the NBU also helps to analyse the causes of suspected bee poisoning incidents.
+The NBU also addresses threats to UK bees and apiculture by controlling outbreaks of diseases like the bacterial foulbroods and surveying for new threats currently absent from the UK, such as the Small hive beetle.
+Working with the Wildlife Incident Investigation Scheme (WIIS), the NBU also helps to analyse the causes of suspected bee poisoning incidents.

 Get advice on beekeeping